"Firefighter Fatalities in the United States 2013" report (PDF, 151 KB)

 or call +1 617 984-7443.
 Not an NFPA member?
 Join today

 Report: NFPA's "Firefighter Fatalities in the United States 2013" (PDF, 417 KB)

 Author: Rita F. Fahy, Paul R. LeBlanc and Joseph L. Molis

 Overall statistics on line-of-duty firefighter fatalities in 2013, including non-incident-related deaths.
 Includes patterns, trends, career vs. volunteer comparisons, and brief narratives on selected incidents.

 Tragedy in Arizona

 June 30, 2013 marked the deadliest day for firefighters since the 9/11 terrorist attacks, with the death of 19 firefighters near Prescott, AZ.
 "To the families of these brave individuals in Arizona, their friends, their community and their fellow firefighters across the globe who devote their lives to saving others from fire, we offer our heartfelt condolences and share in their grief," said NFPA President Jim Shannon.
-See additional statistics and research, NFPA Journal® articles on wildfire and online information relating to wildfire and Fire Adapted Communities.
+See additional statistics and research, NFPA Journal® articles on wildfire and online information relating to wildfire, safety and preparedness.